araghuram2003/Smart_Job_Assistant/README.md

 - Personalize your outreach to **increase response rates**.

 ### 🌍 Multi-Language Support
-Supports **English, Hindi, and Telugu**, allowing users to analyze resumes and generate cold emails in their preferred language.
+Supports **English, Hindi, and Telugu**, allowing users to analyze there resumes.

 ### 🔀 AI Model Selection
 - Choose between **Google Gemini AI** and **Groq AI** based on your preference.